Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Introduction

 The following paragraphs of this introduction describe the tools used to prove Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups}.
 The tools in question are induction of cohomology and a quantitative version of polynomial cohomology.
 The results shown for these tools (Theorems \ref{Intro Theorem: Injectivity of induction in polynomial cohomology} and \ref{Intro theorem: Quantitative isomorphism of polynomial cohom onto ordinary cohom}) yield a quantitative version of Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups} (concretely stated as Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups}), but they are of independent interest and can be used in other contexts.

 \paragraph{Invariance of cohomology and injectivity of induction} Betti numbers are not the first objects of cohomological nature to have been shown to remain invariant under some variant of measure equivalence.
-Here is a list of ME or $\textrm L^p$-ME invariants of a cohomological nature. \\ $\bullet$ (Furman) Property $(T)$ is invariant under ME \cite[1.4]{furman1999-ME}. \\ $\bullet$ (Gaboriau) $\ell^2$-Betti numbers of countable groups are invariant under ME (up to proportionality on the sequence) \cite[6.3]{gaboriau-invariantsl2}. \\ $\bullet$ (Shalom) Betti numbers of finitely generated nilpotent groups are invariant under quasi-isometry \cite[1.2]{shalom2004harmonic} (where quasi-isometry should be understood as mutually cobounded $\mathrm{L}^\infty$-ME, so we can see that Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups} is in fact a strengthening of this result). \\ $\bullet$ (Sauer) The real cohomology ring of a finitely generated nilpotent groups is invariant under quasi-isometry \cite[1.5]{sauer-QI-invariants}. \\ $\bullet$ (Marrakchi-de la Salle) For $2< p <\infty$, the fixed point property $F\textrm L^p$ is invariant under $\textrm L^p$-ME \cite[7.4]{marrakchi-dlSalle}. \\ $\bullet$ (Das) For $1 \leq p < \infty$, vanishing of $\ell^p$-cohomology in degree 1 is invariant under $\textrm L^p$-ME \cite[1.1]{das-conformal}.
+Here is a list of ME or $\textrm L^p$-ME invariants of a cohomological nature. \\ $\bullet$ (Furman) Property $(T)$ is invariant under ME \cite[1.4]{furman1999-ME}. \\ $\bullet$ (Gaboriau) $\ell^2$-Betti numbers of countable groups are invariant under ME (up to proportionality on the sequence) \cite[6.3]{gaboriau-invariantsl2}. \\ $\bullet$ (Shalom) Betti numbers of finitely generated nilpotent groups are invariant under quasi-isometry \cite[1.2]{shalom2004harmonic} (where quasi-isometry should be understood as mutually cobounded $\mathrm{L}^\infty$-ME, so we can see that Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups} is in fact a strengthening of this result). \\ $\bullet$ (Sauer) The real cohomology ring of a finitely generated nilpotent group is invariant under quasi-isometry \cite[1.5]{sauer-QI-invariants}. \\ $\bullet$ (Monod-Shalom) Vanishing of $H_b^2 (\G, \pi)$ for every unitary representation $\pi$ is invariant under ME.
+Vanishing of $H^2_b(\G, \ell^2(\G))$ is invariant under ME \cite[7.6]{monod-shalom}. \\ $\bullet$ (Marrakchi-de la Salle) For $2< p <\infty$, the fixed point property $F \textrm L^p$ is invariant under $\textrm L^p$-ME \cite[7.4]{marrakchi-dlSalle}. \\ $\bullet$ (Das) For $1 \leq p < \infty$, vanishing of $\ell^p$-cohomology in degree 1 is invariant under $\textrm L^p$-ME \cite[1.1]{das-conformal}.